tdauth/dmdf/README.md

 The number of modifications (size of the object data) and string entries will be reduced by this which should improve the loading speed of the map.

 ## Trigger Editor Integration <a name="trigger_editor_integration"></a>
-Trigger editor integration means that the trigger editor of the World Editor can be used instead of vJass code.
+Trigger editor integration means that the trigger editor of the World Editor can be used instead of vJass code to create triggers with functions which are only provided by this modification.
 GUI triggers make it easier for non-programmers to define some logic of the game.
+This modification provides a number of custom trigger functions to create quests, modify the characters, provide creep spawns etc.
+It is easier for people who do not know JASS or vJass and want to create maps for the modification.
 To provide the trigger editor integration, the two files `TriggerData.txt` and `TriggerStrings.txt` have to be generated.
-The files `src/TriggerData/TriggerData.txt` and `src/TriggerData/TriggerStrings.txt` are automatically merged by the program wc3converter to generate the files `UI/TriggerData.txt` and `UI/TriggerStrings.txt` in the directory `War3Mod.mpq`.
+The files [TriggerData.txt](./src/TriggerData/TriggerData.txt) and [TriggerStrings.txt](./src/TriggerData/TriggerStrings.txt) are automatically merged by the program wc3converter to generate the new files [TriggerData.txt](./archive/UI/TriggerData.txt) and [TriggerStrings.txt](./archive/UI/TriggerStrings.txt) which are placed into the directory `War3Mod.mpq` for the modification.
+These generated files will be used by the World Editor when the modification is installed.
+They contain the additional trigger data for this modification.

 The tool wc3converter is provided by the project [wc3lib](https://github.com/tdauth/wc3lib).
 It can be used the following way to create a new trigger data file: